 Speaking on the award received, The MD/CEO of Heritage Bank Plc, Ifie Sekibo reiterated the bank’s commitment for secured services, whilst assuring customers that their information is appropriately protected and, as such, reduces the need to undertake time-consuming and costly onsite security audits reducing time and cost for both parties.

 According to him, the re-certification demonstrates credibility and trust, which reduces customer and supply chain audit and ISO 27001 certification reduces third party scrutiny of your Information Security Management by customers and the wider supply chain.

-There are three key issues to note about the standard: Its generic requirements mean that it is applicable to all organizations, regardless of size, type, or nature.
-However, you tailor it to the exact needs of your organization through the information security controls that you select to implement within your Information Security Management System.
+There are three key issues to note about the standard: Its generic requirements mean that it is applicable to all organisations, regardless of size, type or nature.
+However, you tailor it to the exact needs of your organisation through the information security controls that you select to implement within your Information Security Management System.
 It takes a flexible, risk-driven approach.
-It is dynamic it focuses on continual improvement and helps the organization keep ahead of changes both within and outside the organization.
+It is dynamic it focuses on continual improvement and helps the organisation keep ahead of changes both within and outside the organisation.

 Fela Ibidapo, Divisional Head, Corporate Communications